gsunit/Competitive-Programming-Journey-for-Interviews/README.md

       = O(n) space

     - Time complexity for update is O(logn) since only one of the leaf values changes.
 Then you just have to change all its ancestors upto the root.

+    - `Sum(l,r)` has left borer inclusive and right border exclusive.

   </details>

   - [ ] [Intro video](https://www.youtube.com/watch?v=Ic7OO3Uw6J0)

   - [ ] [Codeforces EDU - ITMO Academy - Segment Trees](https://codeforces.com/edu/course/2/lesson/4/1) You will need to login to Codeforces first.
+Can skip the video and go straight to the article.

   - [ ] //TODO: **Advanced topic:** Lazy propagation in segment trees